-• The Group's accounting processes are performed by a finance function in Sydney, which is where we predominately performed our audit procedures.
+- The Group's accounting processes are performed by a finance function in Sydney, which is where we predominately performed our audit procedures. - Amongst other relevant topics, we communicated the following key audit matters to the Audit and Risk Committee: - Cash and cash equivalents - Funding for further exploration activities - These are further described in the Key audit matters section of our report.